bloomberg/python-comdb2/docs/types.rst

         cursor.execute("select cast(col as blob) from tbl")

-    That will result in you receiving a byte string rather than a Unicode string for that result column.
+    That will result in you receiving a `bytes` object rather than `str` for that result column.

     .. note::
         ASCII is a subset of UTF-8, so this is not required for if the column contains plain ASCII text.

 #.
-Likewise, when a Unicode string is sent to the database, it is encoded as
+Likewise, when a `str` object is sent to the database, it is encoded as
     UTF-8.
 If you need to store non-UTF-8 text in a ``cstring`` column in your database, you need to bind a byte string in Python land, and then cast the value from BLOB to TEXT in SQL.
 For instance, to bind a latin1 string